bo-li-research/bo-li-research.github.io/_pages/about.md

 ---
 permalink: /
-title: "This website is not updated any more, please visit my new website:     [https://330674899.wixsite.com/lilab](https://330674899.wixsite.com/lilab)"
+title: "optical imaging lab"
 excerpt: "About me"
-author_profile: true
+author_profile:
 redirect_from:
   - /about/
   - /about.html